Is a Correction Looming Ahead for Duke Energy Corporation (DUK)

 Is It Worth Investing in Duke Energy Corporation (NYSE :DUK) Right Now?

-Duke Energy Corporation (NYSE:DUK) scored a price-to-earnings ratio above its average ratio, recording 20.38 x from its present earnings ratio.
+Duke Energy Corporation (NYSE:DUK) scored a price-to-earnings ratio above its average ratio, recording 20.91 x from its present earnings ratio.
 Plus, the 36-month beta value for DUK is at 0.41.
-Opinions of the stock are interesting as 4 analysts out of 17 who provided ratings for Duke Energy Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 12 rated it as “hold,” and 1 as “sell.”

 Sponsored